AI Tools

 Snippet from Wikipedia: ChatGPT

 ChatGPT is a generative artificial intelligence chatbot developed by OpenAI.
-It was released in November 2022.
-It uses generative pre-trained transformers (GPTs), such as GPT-5, to generate text, speech, and images in response to user prompts.
-It is credited with accelerating the AI boom, an ongoing period marked by rapid investment and public attention toward the field of artificial intelligence (AI).
+Originally released in November 2022, the product uses large language models—specifically generative pre-trained transformers (GPTs)—to generate text, speech, and images in response to user prompts.
+ChatGPT accelerated the AI boom, an ongoing period marked by rapid investment and public attention toward the field of artificial intelligence (AI).
 OpenAI operates the service on a freemium model.
 Users can interact with ChatGPT through text, audio, and image prompts.

-The service gained 100 million users in two months, making it the fastest-growing consumer software application in history.
-ChatGPT's website is among the top 5 most-visited websites globally.
-It has been lauded for its potential to transform numerous professional fields, and instigated public debate about the nature of creativity and the future of knowledge work.
+ChatGPT was quickly adopted, reaching 100 million monthly active users two months after its release and 900 million weekly active users in February 2026.
+It has been lauded for its potential to transform numerous professional fields, and has instigated public debate about the nature of creativity and the future of knowledge work.

 The chatbot has also been criticized for its limitations and potential for unethical use.
 It can generate plausible-sounding but incorrect or nonsensical answers, known as hallucinations.
 Biases in its training data have been reflected in its responses.
 The chatbot can facilitate academic dishonesty, generate misinformation, and create malicious code.
 The ethics of its development, particularly the use of copyrighted content as training data, have also drawn controversy.